Achievable logoAchievable logo

 Hydration

-Hydration during competition is necessary to prevent overheating, dehydration, and heat illness.
-Athletes should hydrate several hours before exercise to allow time for fluid absorption and urine output.
-During exercise, they should consume enough fluids to prevent weight loss exceeding 2% of body weight.
+Hydration during competition helps prevent overheating, dehydration, and heat illness.
+Athletes should hydrate several hours before exercise so there’s time for fluid absorption and urine output.
+During exercise, they should drink enough to prevent body weight loss greater than 2%.

 The optimal sports drink should contain: